Syrian Armed Forces: Uniforms

-1987
+1987–2024

 Syrian honor guard stands at attention during Operation Desert Shield.
 The soldier is armed with an AK-47 assault rifle.

 In 1987, according to a Library of Congress Country Study on Syria, service uniforms for Syrian military officers generally followed the British Army style, although army combat clothing followed the older British model.
 Each uniform had two coats: a long one for dress and a short jacket for informal wear.
 Army officer uniforms were khaki in summer, and olive in winter.
 Certain Army and Air Defense personnel (i.e., commandos and paratroops) may have worn camouflage uniforms.
 Air Force officers had two uniforms for each season: a khaki and a light gray for summer and a dark blue and a light gray in winter.
 Naval officers wore white in summer and navy blue in winter while lower ranks wore the traditional bell bottoms and white blouse.
 The uniform for naval chief petty officers was a buttoned jacket, similar to that worn by American chief petty officers.
 Officers had a variety of headgear, including a service cap, garrison cap, and beret (linen in summer and wool in winter).
 The color of the beret varied by season and according to the officer's unit.

 Syrian Commando and Paratroop uniforms consisted of lizard or woodland-patterned camouflage fatigues along with combat boots, helmets and bulletproof vests.
 Headgear consisted of a red or orange beret.
 The Syrian military provided NBC uniforms to soldiers to remain effective in an environment affected by biological or chemical agents.
 This uniform consisted of a Russian-made Model ShMS-41 mask similar to those made in the Desert Storm conflict.
 Previous models of the ShMS used a hose, while the improved "ShmS-41" used a canister-style respirator.
 It is difficult to assess how well equipped the Syrian Arab Army was.
 Although hundreds of hours of videos showing dead and captured Syrian soldiers filmed by rebels have been uploaded to social media, none show this equipment having been carried by or issued to frontline soldiers.

-Current in 2024-present
+2025

-Syrian military meet with Iraqi Border Force Command.
+A Syrian military officer meets with an officer from the Iraqi Border Force Command.

-U.S Forces Conduct Training Exercise with Syrian Arab Army and other coalition forces.
+U.S. forces training with soldiers from the Syrian Army alongside from other coalition forces.

-In addition to these patterns, the Syrian Armed Forces have also been observed wearing MultiCam uniforms.
-Photographs and official documentation show its use among officers and enlisted personnel in the 2025.
+After the fall of the Assad regime, photographs and official documentation show the continued use of MultiCam, which was also used by the Ba'athist-led Syrian Arab Armed Forces prior to its collapse, among military personnel, alongside other camouflage uniforms.